Cost of Long-Term Care in California in 2025

 When you think of long-term care, what comes to mind?
 For a lot of people, it’s nursing homes.

 Far more care takes place in the home by a personal caregiver, or in other facility types.
-Below are some of the options available for long-term care:
+Long-term care is a spectrum, and below, we’ll discuss a few of the most popular options available:

 Adult Day Care

-These centers can provide basic health services and an interactive, social environment for seniors, without the permanent resident costs of other facility types.
+Adult day care centers can provide basic health services and an interactive, social environment for seniors without the permanent resident costs of other facility types.

 Home Health Aide

-Home health aides assist with the activities of daily living (ADLs) we mentioned earlier.
-They may provide in-home assistance for eating, bathing, dressing and other ADLs as needed.
+Home health aides, or personal care aides, assist with the activities of daily living (ADLs) we mentioned earlier.
+They may provide in-home assistance for eating, bathing, dressing, and other daily activities as needed.

 Homemaker Services

-Also in-home, much like a home health aide, but homemakers have tasks unrelated to ADLs.
-These could include cleaning, meal preparation, laundry, and other basic household chores or errands that they’re unable to accomplish on their own.
+Homemakers, much like a home health aide, provide in-home care, but homemakers have tasks unrelated to ADLs.
+These could include cleaning, meal preparation, laundry, and other basic household chores or errands that the care recipient is unable to accomplish on their own.

 Continuing Care Retirement Communities